Rayan-mkh/TinyFlashFS/README.md

 # TinyFlashFS

-A simple simulated filesystem written in C, built as a learning project.
+A simple simulated filesystem written in C.

 It mimics how a basic flash filesystem works: files are split into fixed-size 64-byte blocks, tracked with a FAT (File Allocation Table), and stored